ValerieNguy/cse15l-lab-reports/Lab Report 1/lab-report-1-week-2.md

 On VSCode, open the terminal by clicking Terminal on the top of the screen then clicking New Terminal.

-In the terminal, you are going to input the following command where you replace "zz" with your own account what you previously looked up: **ssh cs15lwi22zz@ieng6.ucsd.edu**
+In the terminal, you are going to input the following command where you replace "zz" with your own account which is what you previously looked up: **ssh cs15lwi22zz@ieng6.ucsd.edu**

 The first time you connect, you will be asked if you are sure that you want to continue connecting.
-You can you type yes and press enter.
+You can type yes and press enter.
 Next, you will be prompted to give your password.
-Type in your password and press enter.
-It may seem like you aren't typing anything, but rest assured that you are.
+Enter in your password.
+It may seem like you aren't typing anything, but rest assured that you are!

 Once you are logged in, you should get a message like the one in the below image.
-This means that you're connected to the server aka a computer in the CSE basement and the commands that you are running are running on the server.
+This means that you're connected to the server and the commands that you are running are running on the server.

 ![SSH Logon](sshlogon.PNG)